-There is no charge for the Calculator or updates, but we need to know who is using the Calculator so we can notify you of any updates or additions.
+There is no charge for the Calculator or updates, but we need to know who is using it so we can notify you of any updates or additions.
 To obtain your free Calculator, please email firstname.lastname@example.org.
 Be sure to mention what subject(s) and grade level(s) you teach and the name and location of the school.
 We will not identify your name or school on the site.

 The Calculator comes with instructions, but following is a list of what it covers.